pkuserc/ChatGPT_for_IE/README.md

 # An Example

-We show an input examples for the event detection (ED) task to help readers understand our implementation.
+We show an input example for the event detection (ED) task to help readers understand our implementation.

 |  **Input of Event Detection (ED)**  |
 |  ---- |